I3r1h0n/Sigurd/README.md

 To find some details and links to articles about used drivers, see [Drivers](#drivers) section.

+## Getting Sigurd
+You can download stable release binary from [Github Release](https://github.com/I3r1h0n/Sigurd/releases) page.
+It includes only default drivers and no trace output (see the list of driver in release text).

 ## Build

 All you need is lastest rust tool chain on you Windows machine (_or on any other machine, in case you know what are you doing_).
 You can find the standalone installers [here](https://forge.rust-lang.org/infra/other-installation-methods.html#standalone-installers).